pennylane/zootr-guide/Emulators_and_Platforms.md

 Some emulators only run on Windows, others also on Mac and Linux systems or even Android and iOS.

-A list of Emulators, their supported platforms is available in the [[https://wiki.ootrandomizer.com/index.php?title=Setup#Emulators|ootrandomizer.com Wiki]]
+A list of Emulators, their supported platforms is available in the [ootrandomizer.com Wiki](https://wiki.ootrandomizer.com/index.php?title=Setup#Emulators).

 ### Choice of Controller